yesitsfebreeze/Thread/obsidian/THE-THREAD-SRD.md

 When an encounter **fails to achieve its goal** or is **defeated in a roll**, it reveals the **information it holds**.
 This might be a secret, a map, a weakness, or even a hint about greater threats.

-Unlike characters, encounters **lose [[#Stress|stress]]** instead of gaining it when they fail.
-If their stress is reduced to **0**, the encounter disappears from the story.
+Unlike characters, encounters **lose [[#Infection|spores]]** instead of gaining it when they fail.
+If their infection is reduced to **0**, the encounter disappears from the story.
 Before they fade, they drop one of their [[#Artifacts|artifacts]], which other players may claim.
 If that player already carries their maximum of artifacts, they must discard one to pick it up.

 ### Encounter Scaling
 When setting an encounter’s difficulty, choose one of these approaches: